Employees

 Providing proof of illness or injury

-Your employer can ask you for proof of sickness or injury – usually a medical certificate from a doctor saying that you (or your spouse, partner, child, or other dependant) are sick or injured and cannot work.
+If you request sick leave, your employer can ask you for proof of sickness or injury.
+This is usually a medical certificate from a doctor saying that you (or your spouse, partner, child, or other dependant) are sick or injured and cannot work.
 Your employer cannot tell you which doctor to go to.

-Holly works Monday to Friday, is sick on Monday and Tuesday, and on Wednesday she phones her employer to tell them that she will be off sick again.
+Holly is sick on Monday and Tuesday, and on Wednesday she phones her employer to tell them that she will be off sick again.
 Holly’s employer tells her that:

-• she will need to bring a medical certificate to work on her return to prove that she was genuinely ill
+• she will need to bring a medical certificate to work on her return to prove that she was genuinely ill, and

 • she will need to pay for the costs of getting the medical certificate herself, as she will have been sick for 3 days.